Only One (Sigala song)

-"Only One" is a song by British DJ Sigala and English DJ, record producer, singer, songwriter and remixer Digital Farm Animals.
+"Only One" is a song by British DJs/producers Sigala and Digital Farm Animals.
 It was released as a digital download on 2 December 2016 via Ministry of Sound.
 The song was written by Bruce Fielder, Nicholas Gale and Andrew Bullimore.

 Music video

 A music video to accompany the release of "Only Love" was first released onto YouTube on 23 December 2016 at a total length of three minutes and fifty-nine seconds.